Karshay History, Family Crest & Coats of Arms

 Early Origins of the Karshay family

 The surname Karshay was first found in Lancashire where it is a local name 'of Kirkshaw,' in the parish of Rochdale.
 Literally the place name means "church-wood."
 Some of the earliest records of the name include: Matthew de Kyrkshagh, Lancashire in 1281; Geoffrey del Kyrkeshagh, of Rochdale parish in 1390; and John de Kyrkshagh, or Kershaw, of Townhouses, in Rochdale, 1424.

 Early History of the Karshay family

-Another 193 words (14 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Karshay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Karshay research.
+Another 97 words (7 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Karshay History in all our PDF Extended History products and printed products wherever possible.

 Karshay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Karshay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Karshay include: Kershaw, Kercher, Kershow, Kirshaw, Kirkshaw and others.